Guardians vs. Rays: Betting Trends, Records ATS, Home/Road Splits

 Guardians Recent Betting Performance

-- In seven games as the underdog over the last 10 matchups, the Guardians have a record of 2-5.
+- The Guardians have played as the underdog in seven of their past 10 games and have gone 2-5 in those contests.

-- In their last 10 matchups with a total posted by sportsbooks, the Guardians and their opponents are 2-8-0 when it comes to hitting the over.
+- When it comes to the over/under, the Guardians and their opponents are 2-8-0 in their last 10 games.

-- The Guardians' previous 10 games have not had a spread posted by oddsmakers.
-Cleveland games have gone under the point total five consecutive times, and the average total in this streak was 8.6 runs.
+- The Guardians' previous 10 games have not had a spread posted by bookmakers.

 Guardians Betting Records & Stats

-- Cleveland has not entered a game this season as a bigger underdog on the moneyline than the +165 odds on it winning this game.
+- Cleveland has entered 13 games this season as the underdog by +125 or more and is 1-12 in those contests.

-- The Guardians have an implied victory probability of 37.7% according to the moneyline set by oddsmakers for this matchup.
+- The Guardians have an implied victory probability of 44.4% according to the moneyline set by sportsbooks for this matchup.

-- So far this season, Cleveland and its opponents have hit the over in 46 of its 115 games with a total.
+- Cleveland and its opponents have gone over the total this season in 47 of its 116 opportunities.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!